- TOP CITIES

 -

-Pleural effusion, pneumothorax, empyema - an accumulation of fluids, air, or pus, respectively, in the lungs
+Pleural effusion, pneumothorax, and empyema which is an accumulation of fluids, air, or pus, respectively, in the lungs

 -